 With six industrial parks and two science parks, it is a major centre of national and international commerce.

 - life sciences;

 - clean technology;

 - micro- and nanotechnology; and

 Regardless of the business sector a company operates in, sooner or later it has to provide information to build its reputation, gain market credibility, attract business partners and make its products known to as many potential clients as possible.

 If language differences can sometimes be an obstacle, how do we make borders irrelevant?

 Professional translators: a key to business success

-Making use of it represents a wise investment that will yield a quality product and ultimately save them time and money.
+Making use of professional translation services represents a wise investment that will yield a quality product and ultimately save businesses time and money.